Rethinking Gating Mechanism in Sparse MoE: Handling Arbitrary Modality Inputs with Confidence-Guided Gate: Experiment

 \subsection{Primary Results}

-\textbf{Experiment Setting I:} In Table \ref{tb:mimic-4-experiment} and Appendix Table \ref{tb:mimic-3-experiment}, we provide the experiments results on experiment setting I for three different ICU benchmarking task, where the modalities are natural missing instead of random.
+\textbf{Experiment Setting I:} In Table \ref{tb:mimic-4-experiment} and Appendix Table \ref{tb:mimic-3-experiment}, we provide the experiments results on experiment setting I for three different ICU benchmarking tasks, where the modalities are natural missing instead of random.
 We obtain the following observations from the results: (1) In clinical benchmarking tasks 48-IHM, LOS, and 25-PHE, our proposed methods can significantly outperform the most recent baseline approaches such as FuseMoE and FlexMoE and other tradidtional multimodal learning methods in terms of F1 and AUC score.
 For MIMIC-III, the improvement on F1 and AUC is ranging from 1.81\% to 3.91\% and 0.92\% to 1.22\% respectively.
 (2) The improvement is even further when the size of dataset scale to bigger dataset but the same domain like MIMIC-IV.
 The improvement on F1 and AUC is ranging from 1.37\% to 4.12\% and 1.96\% to 4.85\%.
 The above empirical evidence roots and supports our claims that the model is strongly robust to missing modality and learn more comprehensive understanding on multimodal inputs.

 \textbf{Experiment Setting II:} In Appendix Table \ref{tb:CMU-MOSI_Experiment II} and Table \ref{tb:CMU-MOSEI_Experiment II}, we implement Random Modality Dropout to study the sensitivity of model to missing modality.
 In this setting, we empirically find that those methods with missing modality imputation usually shows higher tenacity in high proportion of missingness such as FlexMoE and our propose method.
-Although ShaSpec has also impute the missing modality by shared information, but it is weak on the backbone model and struggling to optimize with multi-task objectives.
-Our proposed method, on the other hand, shows superior performance across all setting in CMU-MOSEI and CMU-MOSI for all metrics.
+Although ShaSpec has also imputed the missing modality by shared information, but it is weak on the backbone model and struggles to optimize with multi-task objectives.
+Our proposed method, on the other hand, shows superior performance across all settings in CMU-MOSEI and CMU-MOSI for all metrics.